CSGR Honorary Research Fellow (2020–23)

 While my background is in International Relations (IR) and International Political Economy (IPE), much of my research is interdisciplinary.
 In combining IR and IPE with fields as diverse as organisation studies and ecological economics, I address the following main themes:

-- Global economic governance (esp. finance and development)
+- Global governance

-- International organisations, expertise and inter-organisational relations
+- International organisations (IOs), expertise and inter-organisational relations

 2018 | Doctor of Philosophy in Politics and International Studies, University of Warwick

 2009 | Master of International Relations, Macquarie University, Sydney

 2008 | Master of Political Science, Economics and History, University of Trier

 2006 | Bachelor of Social Science, Lund University